avalur/cv/README.md

 # CV Avdyushenko

-In Russian, in English and normal and detailed forms.
+Four variants: in Russian, in English and each normal or detailed form.